pittar-sandbox/drupal-on-openshift/1-all-in-one/README.md

 ```

 This can be repeated in any new namespace/project.
 However, it means each "Team" needs to manage the lifecycle of their own Drupal images.
 This has pros and cons.

+Once the job is done, you can access Drupal though the route.
+Login by adding `/user/login` to the route, and use the default user/pass combination of `admin/password`.

+If you want to use the "Canada.ca" look and feel, from the top menu:
+Configuration -> WxT -> WxT Library, then for "WxT Theme Selection" choose "Canada.ca".